 - LIBRARY: Working from a Presentation Library lets your sales team work quickly to customize presentations without wasting time looking for the latest content or building slides from scratch that already exist elsewhere.
 When selecting a Presentation Library platform, make sure it supports real-time updates to ensure that the team is always working from the most recent information.

 - VIDEO: The impact of video in sales and marketing today can’t be underestimated.
 It is by far the most compelling way to engage an audience, deliver a branded experience and explain complex ideas and products.
 Presentation platforms need to be able to seamlessly incorporate video into sales presentations, not just as add-on elements but integrated into the slides and presentations to tell a complete and unified story.

 - BRAND DESIGN: For B2B sales presentations, the presentation has to look and feel like the brand.
 As much thought, design and effort that goes into your company website, TV commercials or other marketing elements need to go into your presentations.
 The ability to customize and control the brand design elements of your presentations across your platform is essential to ensuring their impact on prospects.

 - MULTI-PLATFORM: Online, offline, on iPads and on laptops, your presentations need to be available, reliable and consistent.
 Opportunities in sales come and go quickly and salespeople need to be able react and deliver whenever and wherever the opportunity arises.Cloud-based tools are great, but they need to have offline presentation capabilities and iPad and laptop players.

-Every company wants to improve their sales productivity, and that means different things for different industries and sales teams.
+Every company wants to improve their sales productivity with the help of sales tools, and that means different things for different industries and sales teams.
 But for B2B sales teams that know that in-person presentations are still where big deals get closed, the right presentation platform can make the difference.